-The General Data Protection Regulation (GDPR) is a new EU law that aims to protect EU residents’ personal data and rights to privacy.
+The General Data Protection Regulation (GDPR) is an EU law that aims to protect EU residents’ personal data and rights to privacy.
 Come May 2018, organisations must be prepared to comply with GDPR whenever they collect and process EU citizens’ data.
 Recruiters and hiring teams especially should make sure that they are transparent when processing candidate data during hiring.
 They should also ensure candidates can exercise their rights under GDPR.

 To help you prepare your recruiting and HR processes for GDPR compliance, we created this GDPR checklist:

 Please note: while Workable has consulted with legal professionals both in the creation of this GDPR checklist and updates to our own product features, Workable is not a law firm.
 All information in these FAQs is general information only.
 It is not intended to constitute legal advice or seek to be the complete and comprehensive statement of the law, nor is it intended to address your specific requirements.
 Organisations should take independent legal advice regarding their own provisions for data protection.